Gashaw512/burp-frame/burp-frame/README.md

 | ❌ ImportError after PyPI install                    | Ensure `pip install burp-frame` completed without errors.
 If running from source, make sure you ran `pip install .` from the project root (where `pyproject.toml` is). |
 | ❌ TypeError: ArgumentParser.__init__() got an unexpected keyword argument 'formatter' | Update your `cli.py` to use `formatter_class=argparse.RawTextHelpFormatter` instead of `formatter=...` in all `add_parser` calls. |

-📚 **FAQ**

-### How do I export the certificate from Burp?
-Go to: `Proxy → Options → Import/Export CA Certificate`.
-Choose DER format and save the file (e.g., `burp.der`).

-### Why does burp-frame require root access for certificate installation?
-Android mandates that trusted CA certificates are installed into the system's certificate store, which resides in a protected `/system` partition.
-Modifying this partition requires root privileges.
-Magisk provides a systemless way to do this.

-### My emulator isn't rooted.
-What now?
-`burp-frame` requires root access for system-level certificate installation and many advanced Frida operations.
-Use one of the following:
-- ✅ **Genymotion** (emulators are rooted by default).
-- ✅ **Magisk-patched AVDs** (Android Virtual Devices).
-- ✅ **Custom rooted emulator images**.

-### adb remount fails?
-This is usually due to `dm-verity` issues on the device.
-Ensure the device is rooted and consider disabling `dm-verity` if necessary.

 ## 📚 FAQ

 -   **How do I export the certificate from Burp?** Go to: **Proxy → Options → Import/Export CA Certificate**.
 Choose **DER format** and save the file (e.g., `burp.der`).